idaholab/TMAP8/doc/content/verification_and_validation/ver-1e.md

 For transient solution comparisons, we select two different points: One in the PyC layer at $x = 32$ $\mu$ m, and one in the SiC layer.
 The concentration at these two points is calculated using TMAP8 and with the analytical equations ([eqn:transient_PyC,eqn:transient_SiC]).
-[ver-1e_comparison_time_PyC] shows the comparison of the TMAP8 calculation against the analytical solution for this transient case in the PyC layer.
+[ver-1e_comparison_time_PyC] shows the comparison of the TMAP8 calculation against the analytical solution for this transient case in the PyC layer from 0 s to 1 s.
 Note that we only use the parameters from TMAP7 because the trivial difference between TMAP4 and TMAP7 in PyC layer.
 [ver-1e_comparison_time] shows the comparison of the TMAP8 calculation against the analytical solution in the SiC layer.
 In the TMAP4 case, $x$ = 41 $\mu$ m, and in the TMAP7 case, $x$ = 48.75 $\mu$ m.
 There is good agreement between TMAP8 and the analytical solution for both steady state as well as transient cases.
 In both cases, the root mean square percentage error (RMSPE) is under 0.2 %.